 Toddlers love to help.
 Give him a job when it comes to diaper changes, and it may be easier to get through it.

-It could be that your toddler no longer likes the changing table.
+It’s possible that your toddler no longer likes the changing table.
 You can change diapers in other locations and see how it goes.
-Again, changing your baby or toddler on a flat surface is recommended.
+Again, it is recommended to change your baby or toddler on a flat surface.

 Ask About Changing